 Alexander McQueen and his iconic skull design make for a great key ring, with an edge.
 Made from brass and available in various colours, the skull key ring will help you stand out from the crowd in a not so subtle way.
 You could even attach it to your luggage to ward of anyone who may consider it theirs.

 1017-ALYX-9SM is a forward thinking label that encompasses utilitarianism and rugged design cues.
 Their keychain is no different, featuring nylon webbing and the brands iconic 'rollercoaster' buckle which looks great.
 It should perform as good as it looks having been made in Italy to a clinically high standard.

-Ambush hopes to create unique jewellery and their ‘Padlock’ key ring most defiantly fits the bill.
-Not only will you be able to keep all your keys in one place, but you’ll be able to sleep easy, know they can’t fall off or be stolen thanks to it being a padlock.
-If you like the look but aren’t willing to spend $345, head to your local hardware store and pick up a padlock from there.
+Ambush hopes to create unique jewellery and this Lighter key ring most definitely fits the bill.
+Not only will you be able to keep all your keys in one place, but you'll be able to be the guy who lights the cigarette of a smoking damsel in distress.
+Or, you know, a couple of candles when you get back to your place.

 Rick Owens offers a selection of keychains that are very luxurious, without making a song and dance about it.
 Made from a selection of high quality materials, their pieces are a good way to fly under the radar whilst still maintaining a luxurious aesthetic and feel.